+1. Horse breeding operations are recommended to be on at least 5 acres.

+2. One horse per acre is a rule of thumb, but each operation will be evaluated on a case by case basis.

-- 1. Horse breeding operations are recommended to be on at least 10 acres. - 2.
-3 registered brood mares - 3.
-An indicated effort has been made to maintain and care sufficiently for this type of land, i.e. fertilizing, mowing, and other accepted practices for horse care.
+3. An indicated effort has been made to maintain and care sufficiently for this type of land, i.e. fertilizing, mowing, and other accepted practices for horse care.
 There should be at least three registered brood mares in production, a stallion, or evidence of stud service.
-Registrations for all horses and breeder's certificates must be included with the application. - 4.
-Production of livestock for one's own use and pleasure will not qualify for agricultural classification. - 5.
-If property is used for horse boarding, there should be a written agreement between the parties involved.
+Registrations for all horses and breeder's certificates must be included with the application.

+4. Production of livestock for one's own use and pleasure (Hobby) will not qualify for agricultural classification.

+5. If property is used for horse boarding, there should be a written agreement between the parties involved.
 This agreement must include the terms for the lease of pastureland.
 An agricultural classification is not normally granted for horses only boarded in a stable.
 There must be some agricultural use of the land involved.

-An occupational license is required for horse boarding. - 6.
-An Agricultural Business Plan should be furnished with the application.
-(Farm Plan) - 7.
-A copy of any licenses, permits or agricultural certificates required by federal, state or local governments should be submitted. - 8.
-To make a determination of bona fide agricultural use, these factors will be considered on a case by case basis.
-All documentation to be considered should be submitted with application. - 9.
-Best Management Practices should be used.
+6. An Agricultural Business Plan should be furnished with the application.
+(Remember we are looking for commercial intent)

+7. A copy of any licenses, permits or agricultural certificates required by federal, state or local governments should be submitted.

+8. To make a determination of bona fide agricultural use, these factors will be considered on a case by case basis.
+All documentation to be considered should be submitted with application.

+9. Best Management Practices should be used.

-Goat/Sheep Operation
+Levy County Property Appraiser Agricultural Classification Guidelines Goat/Sheep Operation